theddnc/iPromise/README.md

         print("This is quite a large number")
     }
     else {
-        // we simply cannot accept a number this small!gi throw Error.FailureAndError
+        // we simply cannot accept a number this small! throw Error.FailureAndError
     }
     return result